ai4ce/RealCity3D/README.md

 ## Contact

-Please contact Tanay Varshney at tanay at nyu dot edu or Yuqiong Li at yl5090 at nyu dot edu for questions regarding this project.
+Please contact Congcong Wen at cw3437 at nyu dot edu or Wenyu Han at wh1264 at nyu dot edu for questions regarding this project.